This article is not a how-to guide on how to grow on Instagram.

 The snapshot I share below was taken on June 2019.
 It shows you how far I am from being an influencer.

 With more than 8 months of existence and plenty of hard work, I’ve amassed only 1,600 followers.
-But I gain a boatload of friends.
+But I gained a boatload of friends.

 In the beginning, I was blinded by the false promises of fame, I pursued all the growing hacks I could find online.
 But I underestimated how much my own personality would impact my growth and presence on this network.